-Performance might be measured in page hits per second for a webserver, "get" hits per second for a caching service, transactions per second for a database, trades per second for a high-frequency-trading system, or any other guest-specific metric.
-Performance can be mapped offline as function of memory and load, and done by Hines et al. [27] and Gordon et al. [19].
-As we demonstrate in Section 8.2, the performance predictions made in this paper according to the offline measurements were accurate enough.
-However, real-world performance may depend on many variable conditions such as program phase and bottlenecks in resources other than memory.
-To this end, performance can be measured online as several works demonstrate [60-62].
+Performance might be measured in page hits per second for a webserver, "get" hits per second for a caching service, transactions per second for a database, trades per second for a high-frequency trading system, or any other guest-specific metric.
+For our experiments, an offline mapping of performance as a function of memory and load (as done by Hines et al. [17] and Gordon et al. [12]) was accurate enough, as we demonstrate in Section 8.2.
+However, real-world performance may depend on many variable conditions.
+To this end, performance can be measured online as several works demonstrate [39-41].
 An important feature of the MPSP auction is that it does not require the guest to have its performance defined for any memory value.
-Hence, the guest can keep a moving window of its latest performance measurements, which reflect best the current conditions in which it operates.
+Hence, the guest can keep a moving window of its latest performance measurements, which reflect best the current conditions under which it operates.

-$V_p(perf)$, the guest's owner's (i.e., the client's) valuation of performance function, describes the value the client derives from a given level of performance from a given guest.
-This function is different for each client and is private information of that client.
-It is computed mostly on the basis of economic considerations and business logic.
+The guest's owner's (i.e., the client's) valuation of performance function, $V{perf}(perf)$, describes the value the client derives from a given level of performance from a given guest.
+This client-specific function is private information of each client.
+It is based on economic considerations and business logic.

-For example, an e-commerce website that typically makes \$100 sales and needs to present 10,000 Web pages on average to generate a single sale might measure its performance in displayed pages per second, and value each presented page at \$0.01.
-For this client, $V_p(perf) = \frac{\$0.01}{page} \cdot perf$.
-Another client might require the same average number of presented pages to make a sale, but its typical sale would be \$10 only.
-For this client, $V_p(perf) = \frac{\$0.001}{page} \cdot perf$.
-Both clients will need to know perf(mem, load): how many pages they can present per second when given various amounts of memory and under the current conditions (e.g., load).
-The guests do not need to measure the $perf(\cdot)$ function for the full range of possible memory values.
-It is enough that these guests measure it only for the working points that they would like to consider bidding for.
+For example, an e-commerce website that typically makes \$100 sales and needs to display 10,000 web pages on average to generate a single sale might measure its performance in displayed pages per second, and value each displayed page at \$0.01.
+For this client, $V{perf}(perf) = \frac{\$0.01}{page} \cdot perf$.
+Another client might require the same average number of displayed pages to make a sale, but its typical sale would be \$10 only.
+For this client, $V{perf}(perf) = \frac{\$0.001}{page} \cdot perf$.
+Both clients will need to know perf(mem, load): how many pages they can display per second when given various amounts of memory and under the current conditions (e.g., load).

 If either of these functions is non-concave or not monotonically rising, the composed function may be non-concave or not monotonically rising as well.
-The PSP auction optimally allocates a divisible resource if and only if all the valuation functions are monotonically rising and concave.
-Other bandwidth auctions also rely on the monotonically rising concave property of the valuation functions.

-Guest performance perf(mem, load), however, is not necessarily a concave, monotonically rising function of physical memory.
-For example, the performance graph of offthe-shelf memcached in our experimental environment is monotonically rising, but not concave (Figure 2).
-This nonconcave function resembles a step function, and is typical of the operating system's efforts to handle memory pressure through swapping.
-Non-concavity may also result from differences in the size and frequency of use of various working sets, swapping policies, or garbage collection operations [49].
-An application that knows how much memory it can use and can change its heap size on-the-fly will have a more concave graph.
-We modified memcached so that it can be instructed to change its heap size on-the-fly by releasing and allocating some of the memory used for its internal cache.
-Our elastic memcached has a concave, monotonically rising performance graph in the same experimental environment (Figure 2).
-However, in a default system configuration, its performance graph is neither concave nor monotonically rising (Figure 2), due to a network bottleneck that was prevented in the experimental environment.
-But a real production system guest cannot fine-tune its setup parameters and re-design its software on-the-fly; it has to make the best of the performance graphs it measures for the current setup, which might look like Figure 2.
-To do that, we designed Ginseng to allow valuation-of-memory graphs V(mem, load) such as Figure 2 that are neither concave nor monotonically rising.
+Indeed, guest performance perf(mem,load) is not necessarily a concave, monotonically rising function of physical memory.
+For example, the performance graph of off-the-shelf memcached in our experimental environment is monotonically rising, but not concave (Figure 2b).
+This non-concave function resembles a step function, and is typical of the operating system's efforts to handle memory pressure through swapping.
+Nonconcavity may also result from differences in the size and frequency of use of various working sets, swapping policies, or garbage collection operations [31].
+Our elastic memcached, in contrast, has a concave, monotonically rising performance graph in the same experimental environment

+Figure 2.
+Application performance ("get" hits per second for Memcached, hits per second for MemoryConsumer) as a function of guest physical memory, for different load values.
+The load is defined as the number of concurrent requests made to the application.

+(Figure 2a).
+However, in a default system configuration, its performance graph is neither concave nor monotonically rising (Figure 2c), due to a network bottleneck that was prevented in the experimental environment.
+This bottleneck is an example of a problem that a real production system might encounter.
+It cannot fine-tune its setup parameters and redesign its software on-the-fly; it has to make do with what it measures.
+Ginseng is designed to support such ad hoc, real-life valuation-of-memory graphs that are neither concave nor monotonically rising.